-Last week, I did a photo for Autism Shines in which I described my boy and followed with the words -This is autism.
+Last week, I did a photo for Autism Shines in which I described my boy and followed with the words –

 Well, here’s the thing about that; the image you saw is indeed what I want people to think of when they think of autism.
 I want them to think of a boy who loves letters and timers and Super Why.
 I want them to think of his smile.
 I want the images of that smile to outshine all of the misconceptions in their minds about who autistic children and adults are.

 But…when I reverse it, is that what I want to take away?
 That my boy is autism?
 I’m not so sure, and here’s why…